Balancing work and caring

 If you’re working as well as caring for someone, it can be a lot to handle at once.
-It may help to know about your rights at work and think about what could help you with managing your work and your caring role.
+But knowing your rights at work could help.

 The right to flexible working